pythongurfer/pythonforfinance/README.md

 ### The Notebooks are broken down into the following sections:

-- Simple Moving Averages
+* Simple Moving Averages:
     It focuses on al algorithmic trading strategy based on simple moving averages and how to backtest such a strategy.
-- Random Walk Hypothesis
+* Random Walk Hypothesis:
     This section introduces the random walk hypothesis.
-- Linear OLS Regression
+* Linear OLS Regression
     This sections looks at using OLS regression do derive an algorithmic trading strategy.
-- Clustering
+* Clustering
     We explore using unsupervised learning algorithms to derive algorithmic trading strategies.
-- Frequency Approach
+* Frequency Approach
     We look at classification algorithms from machine learning for algorithmic trading
-- Deep Neural Networks
+* Deep Neural Networks
     This section focuses on deep neural netwoks and how to use them for algorithmic trading

 The code and comments: